50 Fun and Unique Things to Do in Gainesville TODAY

 12. Watch the University of Florida Games at Ben Hill Griffin Stadium

 No trip to Gainesville is complete without watching the National Champions play in their home stadium.
-The Ben Hill Griffin Stadium is a classic Florida sports arena where so much history has taken place.

 University of Florida Entrance Sign